chunky-dev/docs/ChunkyDocs/docs/getting_started/configuration.md

 `Check for update` - Checks for updates on chosen update site.

-`Minecraft directory` - The directory MineCraft is installed to.
+`Minecraft directory` - The directory Minecraft is installed to.

 `Memory limit (MiB)` - Default is 1024 MiB but it is highly recommended that you raise this value to better reflect the amount of memory in your system.
 Please take into account that the OS and other applications will also require some memory so don't over set this.
 If you cannot raise this past 2000 MiB double check your Java installation is 64 bit.